bsh90/IndexSolactive/README.md

 # Getting Started

+This is a project for Solactive company as part of their recruitment process.

 ### Installation and Running the project
 This application is made by gradle, springboot 3.3.4 and java 17.
 After installing the requirments, run the application by `./gradlew bootRun`.